TechGrounds-Cloud8/cloud8-abdeslamazhir/02_Linux_1/Linux 8.md

 ### Overcome challanges
-This one was very difficult
+This one was very difficult  and evene with help of other members from other teams I could not complete the task crontab running every minute and weekly.

 ### Results
 ![screenshot](../00_includes/linux8.png)